Who Was Selena Quintanilla?

 Selena's life story became the subject of a 1997 film, Selena, which stars Jennifer Lopez as the Tejano superstar and Edward James Olmos as her father.
 Lopez became the first Latina actress to take home $1 million for a movie role, and she was nominated for a Golden Globe for her performance.

-Selena’s husband, Chris Perez, wrote a book about his time with Selena, To Selena, With Love, published in 2013.
-He plans to make the book into a TV series.
+Selena’s husband, Chris Perez, wrote a book about his time with Selena, To Selena, With Love, published in 2012.
+He planned to make the book into a TV series.

-In 2016, Abraham Quintanilla brought a lawsuit against Perez for violating an estate agreement that Perez signed shortly after the singer’s death that gives her father the exclusive rights to Selena’s name, voice, photographs and story in perpetuity.
-Perez lost his appeal in 2018, and the lawsuit will move forward barring any other legal actions.
+In 2016, Abraham Quintanilla brought a lawsuit against Perez for violating an estate agreement that Perez signed shortly after the singer’s death that gave her father the exclusive rights to Selena’s name, voice, photographs and story in perpetuity.
+Perez lost his appeal in late 2018, and both sides agreed to dismiss the lawsuit the following May.

 The popularity of Selena's music and persona has endured through the years.
 Selena was posthumously honored with a star on the Hollywood Walk of Fame on November 3, 2017, proclaimed "Selena Day" in Los Angeles by Mayor Eric Garcetti.
 That year, reality star Kim Kardashian West also dressed up as the Tejano singer as part of her homage to music legends for Halloween.